As17-01/OSDA_BHW/README.md

 ## Decisions

+TODO: I will fill this section later.
 To deal with numeric values I used binarization of features.

-# Results
+## Results

 Accuracy metric values are available either inside `*.ipynb` files, or as `*.csv` files in `/metrics/`.